muteebakram/react-js/README.md

 4. Each component should have one purpose called SRP.
 5. Component must be in pascal class.
 6. Components segrigation
-   - Smart: Logical part backend API etc. Ex: ProductList
+   - Smart: Logical part backend API etc. Ex: ProductList - my-app/src/container/ProductList.js
    - Dumb: Presntation how it looks on screen.
-Ex: Product
+Ex: Product - my-app/src/components/Product.js
 7. Communication via parent childs relation.
    - Ex: A is parent and BCD are siblings
      - A
        - B
        - C
        - D
-   - B can only communicat to D via A. ie B-A the A-D
+   - B can only communicate to D via A. ie B-A the A-D

+### Components

+We have two types of components:

+1. Class based (stateful)
+2. Function based (stateless)

+#### Class based

+They support Component life cycle. ie, mounting, updating, unounting.

+Mainly used for SMART components.

+### Function based

+They dont have component life cycle.
+They use React Hooks.

+Mainly used for DUMB components.

+### Props and State

+Props and state are integral part of components.

+**Props:** Used for data exchange btn comps.

+**State:** UI updates or re-rendering.

+- Must always be initailized.
+- Should be immutable thus react provides setState
+- **_setState_** keeps state immutable internally and call render internally and updates.

 ## Commands